ReedGoldsworthy/chessGame/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Change FetchAudioFeatures to fetch multiple songs at once
-- [ ] Make it so CreatePlaylist can create playlists bigger than 100 tracks
+- [ ] Make it so you can rejoin ongoing games if you close browser
-- [ ] Make application follow Spotify's extension request guidelines
+- [ ] Implement in-game chat
-- [ ] Change getAttributes in playlist service to only round values after the averages are computed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>